NYU Blockchain Lab

 Ayesha Kiani

-Chief Operating Officer at MNNC Group and NYU faculty
+Chief Operating Officer at Monarq and NYU Faculty at Tandon

 Gustavo Grivol